Author Archive

 Lots of Options

 If you install gravel or crushed rock patio, you might be surprised at the number of different options you have when it comes to size, color, and type of rock your gravel dealer offers.
-You can choose from pea gravel, river rock, marble chips, limestone, or even granite.
+You can choose from pea gravel, washed gravel, or crushed rock — each with a different look and feel underfoot.

 No Maintenance